polyg314/figure_averaging/README.md

     - **no_photos_drawings_other** _the output for clustering analysis on subcategory of any type except photo, drawing, or other_

     **Note: figures that represent the figure closest to the center of clusters will be in most_representative folder within subcategory clusters.
 For example, for the most representive conceptual diagram image from 2020 will be in figure_averaging/clustered_images/2020/conceptual diagram/most_representative/**

+    **Note: all/ directory contains clustered image ouput from clustering_for_all_years.ipynb, with up to 20 images closest to cluster center included for each cluster**